 - Getting Involved

 Ponzi scheme participants typically believe they invested in an actual security, and are unaware that they are involved in a Ponzi scheme.
 Although pyramid scheme operators often conceal the true nature of the scheme, participants are typically aware that they are responsible for recruiting new members, and that new members are a source of profit for existing members.

 - Level of Involvement

 After their initial investment, Ponzi scheme participants are not actively involved in the scheme.
+This often makes it harder for investors to identify the Ponzi scheme.
 Pyramid schemes require more active involvement, as existing participants are required to recruit new participants to contribute to the scheme.